limon9690/VLM-reliability/README.md

 - ImageNet-R has 200 classes, ImageNet-Sketch has 1000.
 Softmax confidence distributions aren't directly comparable across them, which matters for any cross-dataset calibration claim.
-- ECE numbers come from two implementations with different bin-edge handling.
-  Being consolidated into `harness.ece` so every number uses one function.
 - CoOp used Adam, not the SGD + cosine schedule from the paper.
 Internal comparisons are consistent; absolute numbers differ slightly from published.